 Summarization is highly context and use-case dependent.
 A tool that excels at summarizing one type of content might struggle with another.
 For example, a summarizer designed for blog posts and web pages may perform poorly when summarizing conversations or legal reports.
 To choose the right summarization tool, consider the specific requirements of your use case and evaluate each tool's ability to address those needs.

 There obviously are certain general-purpose summarizers like ChatGPT that can summarize a variety of types of text well.
-But when it comes to enterprise use cases or critical use cases like medicine, a general-purpose summarizer’s accuracy and coverage would not be sufficient, and you would need AI summarizers that are specifically tuned to those use cases.
+But when it comes to enterprise use cases like sales or critical use cases like medicine, a general-purpose summarizer’s accuracy and coverage would not be sufficient.
+These use cases would need specialized AI summarizers tuned to their specific needs.

-In this guide, we will focus primarily on long-form text summarizers and conversational summarizers, since I have limited experience with legal or medical summarization.
+In this guide, we will focus primarily on long-form text summarizers and conversational summarizers.

 General-Purpose Text Summarizers